piotrmurach/finite_machine/README.md

 end
 ```

-When expressing state in definition, you can use the `alias_target` helper method:
+Alternatively, you can use the `alias_target` helper method:

 ```ruby
 engine = Engine.new